mpickpt/mana-doc/docs/source/discovery.rst

    * Running **`ssh cXXXX`** will connect you compute node via a side ssh channel. (here cXXX is a placeholder for your compute-node name)

-3. Launch MANA coordinator in Terminal 1:
+3. Launch a MANA coordinator in Terminal 1:

   .. code:: shell

     /path/to/mana/bin/mana_coordinator

-  MANA_Coordinator also supports these command line arguments:
+  The mana_coordinator command also supports these command line arguments:

   .. option:: -p, --coord-port PORT_NUM (environment variable DMTCP_COORD_PORT)